paybrush/paybrush/README.md

    node paybrush.js
    ```

-3. **Enter Required Information**: When prompted, enter your email address, email password, company name, Google Cloud Storage bucket name, and the name of the ZIP file stored in GCS.
+3. **Enter Required Information**: When prompted, enter your email address, email password, company name, Google Cloud Storage bucket name, and the name of the ZIP file stored in Google Cloud Storage (GCS).

 ### Step 4: Deploying to Google Cloud Platform